nutanix/kubeflow-manifests/website/content/en/docs/nutanix-storage.md

 ## Nutanix Volumes in Kubeflow Pipeline

-Nutanix volumes are created with the default storage class configured in the Karbon cluster.
-See [Default Storage Class](https://portal.nutanix.com/page/documents/details?targetId=Karbon-v2_2:kar-karbon-storage-class-r.html) of Nutanix Karbon for more details about creating storage classes.
+Nutanix volumes are created with the default storage class configured in the NKE cluster.
+See [Default Storage Class](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Engine-v2_7:top-storage-class-r.html) of Nutanix Kubernetes Engine for more details about creating storage classes.

    ```
    vop = dsl.VolumeOp(